microsoft/cobalt/infra/templates/azure-paas-single-region/README.md

 # The Azure Simple Pattern

-The `azure-paas-single-region` template is intended to be a reference for running a single region Linux Container Azure Application Service Plan.
+The `az-service-single-region` template is intended to be a reference for running a single region Linux Container Azure Application Service Plan.
 This template exposes the app service containers to an external service endpoint through Application Gateway and Traffic Manager.

 ## Use-Case